Demystifying Color Theory for Painters: The Basics of Understanding Color Relationships

 The Secondary Colors

-When you mix two primary colors, you get secondary colors: orange (red + yellow), green (blue + yellow), and purple (blue + red).
-Mixing a primary and secondary color results in intermediate tones like red-orange or blue-green.
+Mixing two primaries creates secondary colors: orange (red + yellow), green (blue + yellow), and purple (red + blue).
+Blending a primary with a secondary yields transitional tones such as red-orange or blue-green.

 Complementary Colors